Fictional Political Party

 - In the Star Carrier series the Terran Confederation Parliament is officially non-partisan, but that doesn't stop unofficial party-like voting blocs from developing.
 One named early on is the Conciliationists, who hope to work out a negotiated peace with the Sh'daar who are slowly overrunning the Confederation.
 The fourth book focuses more on Earth politics and names several inside the United States of North America, such as the Freedomists who want the USNA to at least maintain as much autonomy from the Confederation as it can, if not secede altogether.

-- For Want of a Nail, an Alternate History where the American Revolution was crushed and in place of the United States of America are two rival continental powers, the United States of Mexico and the Confederacy of North America.
-There's a smattering of fictional parties between the two of them: for the CNA, there's the (Unified) Liberals, the (National) Conservatives, and the People's Coalition.
+- There's a smattering of fictional parties in For Want of a Nail, an Alternate History where the American Revolution was crushed and in place of the United States of America are two rival continental powers, the United States of Mexico and the Confederacy of North America.
+For the CNA, there's the (Unified) Liberals, the (National) Conservatives, and the People's Coalition.
 Meanwhile the USM has the Continentalist, Liberty, United Mexican and Progressive parties.

 Live Action TV